 system.mes.query.newFilterRequest

-Generates an empty non-persisted Filter Request object to provide the structure required by the API
+Generates an empty Filter Request object to provide the structure required by the API

 to filter query data.
 A Filter Request is used as a part of a Query Request to filter records retrieved when calling a